shanekeran/hungry-postbox/TESTING.md

 - Enter correct username but incorrect password to validation and flash message displays.
 - Enter correct login details to ensure user is redirected to their profile.
 - Click Register link to test that it takes the user to the register page.
+- After Login, test the browser back button to ensure the user remains logged in and a flash message displays.

 ### Profile

+- Hover over Edit and Delete buttons to check hover styling is applied.
+- Click Edit profile button to test user is brought to edit_profile page.
+- Click Delete account to test that modal is displayed.
+- Click "Cancel" button in modal to test that modal closes and user account remains unchanged.
+- Click "Delete" button to ensure user profile is properly deleted.
+- After deleting profile, test the browser back button to ensure user is not still logged in.

 ### Edit Profile

+- Check all fields to make sure they have been automatically populated with the user's information (except password).
+- Perform same steps as above registration testing.
+(Same result)
+- Edit each field with a different value and click submit to test all values update on user's profile.
+- Click cancel button to ensure user is brought back to profile page and no values have been updated.

 ### Members